-One of the main elements of a minimalist interior design is functionality; add all the elements that are absolutely necessary and eliminate the unessential ones.
+One of the main elements of a minimalist style is functionality; add all the elements that are absolutely necessary and eliminate the unessential ones.
 This way, automatically you will clear up the space to create a neat, clean, and tidy environment.
 However, this does not mean that you should not add any decorative items or wall art to bring an artistic touch to the design.
 In fact, a few decorative items will help to make the white and boring minimalist design more creative and eye-catching.

 This is what is showcased in the following image of a room at Punggol Central, Singapore.
 You can see how the white theme of the functional interior design is contrasted with cool wall hangings and colourful flowers.

 Make Space For Empty Spaces And Focal Points

 One of the most important features of a minimalist design is empty spaces.
 This works very well for HDB interior designs.
 An empty space helps to define objects and how they interact with the background and other elements.
 It also helps to define a focal point in each room which you can arrange accordingly.
 Through this visual balance, the room appears spacious without any unwanted distractions that are absolutely necessary in HDB interior design.
 An example of this would be to group similar items together so that the remaining area is left empty.
 Then after an empty space, you can add a group of elements and again leave some empty space later.

-Consider the following living room example at Cantonment Rd, Singapore.
+Consider the following living room example at Cantonment Road, Singapore.
 Notice on the wall how the shelves are grouped together to leave a lot of white space on the wall.
 This makes them the focal point and creates a visual balance.

 Don’t Overwhelm With Decorative Items